Cool-ShowTTV/TheBlueAlliance-Embed/README.md

 ## Future Ideas:
-- [ ] Have a JS that can be added to auto put B.A. events for teams.
+- [ ] Have a JS that can be added to auto put TBA events for teams. (no real reason just a challenge)

 ## To Do:
 - [ ] Home page to make embeds easier for people.